-- 6.67 More, and increasingly complex, packages of care are being delivered in an individuals' own homes.
-Where an individual is not eligible for NHS CHC, a comprehensive joint health and social care package must be developed and agreed co-productively which meets the person's assessed care and support needs and achieve personal outcomes.
-This must be detailed in a clear inter-agency care plan, with a named care co-ordinator/lead professional, which is jointly owned by commissioners, providers and the individual and/or their representative. - 6.68 LAs have a responsibility to meet people's needs for care and support in accordance with the Social Services and Well-being (Wales) Act 2014. - 6.69 The joint funding arrangements will be determined locally and in accordance with the needs and outcomes of the individual.
+- 5.69 More, and increasingly complex, packages of care are being delivered in an individuals' own homes.
+Where an individual is not eligible for CHC, a comprehensive joint health and social care package must be developed and agreed co-productively which meets the person's assessed care and support needs and achieve personal outcomes.
+This must be detailed in a clear inter-agency care plan, with a named care co-ordinator/lead professional, which is jointly owned by commissioners, providers and the individual and/or their representative. - 5.70 LAs have a responsibility to meet people's needs for care and support in accordance with the Social Services and Well-being (Wales) Act 2014, as set out at paragraph 1.23. - 5.71 The joint funding arrangements will be determined locally and in accordance with the needs and outcomes of the individual.
 Options available include the use of a joint funding matrix or formalised pooled budget arrangements.
 The individual should not experience delay in receiving their care package whilst funding arrangements are negotiated.

-6.70 A written agreement should also be established with the individual and/or their representative, clearly setting out what is funded by the LHB, what may be accessed via the local authority subject to its eligibility criteria and charging, and for what the individual will be responsible.
+5.72 A written agreement should also be established with the individual and/or their representative, clearly setting out what is provided by the LHB, what may be accessed via the local authority subject to its eligibility criteria and charging, and for what the individual will be responsible.